Menyus777/RedFox-Smart-Button/README.md

 Events like: Holding, Pressed, Released.

-The package provides all three of these event types, just like Unity provides onClick event.
+The package provides all three of these event types and some additional, just like Unity provides onClick event.

 ### Features
 - Easy to use interface just like the traditional UI Button.